Private Keys in a Nutshell

 Why is there a difference in the number of words?

-The two most common lengths of Private Key in use are 128 and 256 bits.
+The two most common entropy sizes used for mnemonic phrases are 128 and 256 bits.
 The 256-bit version is considered more secure.
 At the time of writing, most wallets still operate with 128 bits.
-The 256-bit Private Key is represented by 24 words, whereas the 128-bit by 12.
+256-bit entropy is typically represented by 24 words, while 128-bit entropy is represented by 12 words.

 Most of the time Private key will be generated for you by the wallet of your choice as a Mnemonic Phrase.
 You can, however, create the key by yourself.
 The process of creating the key requires some technical knowledge.
 You can find many online tutorials about this topic, so we will not cover the details here.